-Due Date: March 2006

-1.7.
-Develop and implement performance metrics that measure the efficacy of the actions taken to address the results of the workforce analyses.
+Completed (FTCP Chairman letter 06-TED-017 dated March 29, 2006) Develop and implement performance metrics that measure the efficacy of the 1.7. actions taken to address the results of the workforce analyses.
 Review quarterly with the Deputy Secretary.
+Lead Responsibility: FTC Panel Chair and Office of Departmental Representative to the Defense Nuclear Facilities Safety Board Action for Closure: